git-pull/tao-of-tmux/manuscript/06-window.md

 instance, automatically handle proportions upon new items being added to their layouts.

-To maintain sane proportions in my [config](#config) I use this:
+To allow easily resetting to a sensible layout across machines and terminal dimensions, you can try this in your [config](#config):

 {language=shell, line-numbers=off}
     bind m set-window-option main-pane-height 60\; select-layout main-horizontal

-This allows me to set a `main-horizontal` layout and automatically set the bottom panes proportionally on the bottom everytime I hit `prefix` + `m`.
+This allows you to set a `main-horizontal` layout and automatically set the bottom panes proportionally on the bottom everytime you do `Prefix` + `m`.

 Layouts can also be totally custom.
 To get the custom layout snippet for your current window, try this: